muratk5n/thirdwave/en/index.md

 ---

-From an "Opium Wars payback / 'correction' POV blockade also makes sense - CH gets a redo through a Third Opium War, in the first two they failed to defend homeland, but they will defend China this time, a China including of course Taiwan.
+From an Opium Wars payback / 'correction' POV blockade also makes sense - CH gets a redo through a Third Opium War, in the first two they failed to defend homeland, but they will defend China this time, a China including of course Taiwan.
 They extend the borders to contain